dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 *That is, an expression of an extension type can be assigned to a top type (like all other expressions).
 Non-extension types (except bottom types and `dynamic`) cannot be assigned to extension types without an explicit cast.
-Similarly, null cannot be assigned to an extension type without an explicit cast (even better: don't use a cast, call a constructor instead).
-Another consequence of the fact that the extension type is potentially non-nullable is that it is an error to have an instance variable whose type is an extension type, and then relying on implicit initialization to null.*
+Similarly, the null object cannot be assigned to an extension type without an explicit cast (or a constructor invocation).
+Since an extension type is potentially non-nullable, an instance variable whose type is an extension type must be initialized.
+It will not be implicitly initialized to null.*

 In the body of a member of an extension type declaration _DV_ named `Name` and declaring the type parameters